Tutorial: Use Lateral Movement Paths (LMPs)

 To discover all the sensitive accounts in your network that are exposed because of their connection to non-sensitive accounts, groups and machines in lateral movement paths, follow these steps.

-In the Azure ATP portal menu, click the reports icon .
+In the Defender for Identity portal menu, click the reports icon .

 Under Lateral movements paths to sensitive accounts, if there are no potential lateral movement paths found, the report is grayed out.
 If there are potential lateral movement paths, the report automatically pre-selects the first date when there is relevant data.
 The lateral movement path report provides data for up to 60 days.

 An Excel file is created that provides you with details about your potential lateral movement paths and sensitive account exposure for the dates selected.
 The Summary tab provides graphs that detail the number of sensitive accounts, computers, and averages for at-risk access.
 The Details tab provides a list of the sensitive accounts that you should investigate further.

 The Lateral movement to sensitive account report can also be scheduled using the set scheduled reports feature.

 Note that the actual LMPs detailed in the downloadable report may no longer be available because they were detected in the past and may have been changed, modified or fixed since they were detected.